alex3165/gymbox-bot/readme.md

 }
 ```

-Secondly you need to add the class you want to book:
+Secondly you need to add the class you want to book (Create your own client and use the API if you want):
 ```
 {
   "2017-06-21": {